rbales79/git-scripts/readme.md

-Use this trick to bulk delete your old repos or old forks
+## Update-all-Remote
+# useful for migrating from one remote to another

+## clone-all-github
+# useful to clone down all of your github repos at once

+## pull-all
+# pulls changes from remote to all local repos

+## push-all
+# pushes changes from all local repos to remote

+## delete-list-repos
+# useful for bulk deleting github repos

-Open in a new tab all to-be-deleted github repositores (Use the mouse’s middle click or Ctrl + Click) https://github.com/username?tab=repositories
+- Open in a new tab all to-be-deleted github repos https://github.com/username?tab=repositories
-Use onetab https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall to shorten them to a list.
+- Use onetab https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall to shorten them to a list.

-Save that list to some path
+- Save that list to some path

-The list should be in the form of “ur_username\repo_name” per line.
+- The list should be in the form of “ur_username\repo_name” per line.
 Use regex search (Sublime text could help).
 Search for ' |.*' and replace by empty.

-Register a new personal access token with a 'delete_repo perm' https://github.com/settings/tokens/new
+- Register a new personal access token with a 'delete_repo perm' https://github.com/settings/tokens/new

-Copy the access_token and run the following line replacing xxx with your access token.
+- Copy the access_token and run the following line replacing xxx with your access token.

-Linux and OS X :

-while read r;do curl -XDELETE -H 'Authorization: token xxx' "https://api.github.com/repos/$r ";done < repos
-Windows:

-get-content D:\repolist.txt | ForEach-Object { Invoke-WebRequest -Uri https://api.github.com/repos/$_ -Method “DELETE” -Headers @{"Authorization"="token xxx"} }